shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/best-practices-reporting-product-strategy.md

 **Differentiate your naming convention**

 Naming conventions are very important for all products in your system.
 This is for easy access, and to understand what products refer to without having to look at their targeting expression.
 The same is true for reporting products: They are only useful when they are well-organized.

-You can filter specifically to reporting products in all areas of yield analytics by using the Product Type element.
+You can filter specifically to reporting products in all areas of Yield Analytics by using the Product Type element.
 It is recommended to use some kind of element in the product name itself.
 You frequently desire to build reports that are specific to a single or minimal amount of reporting products.
 Filtering based on naming convention makes in easier to build those reports quickly.

 Many publishers use an abbreviation of an existing element that is already present in their products.
 This eliminates the need to add a new product: You just change an existing element.
 (Normally this inconsistency isn’t something you’d want to introduce to a naming convention.
 It is used in this case because the inconsistency identifies a distinction between products).

 For example: Your site is the technology news site **TechCrunch**.
-You set your site variable set as `TechCrunch` for all your Rate Card
-Products, but use `TC` as the site variable for your reporting products.
+You set your site variable set as `TechCrunch` for all your Rate Card Products, but use `TC` as the site variable for your reporting products.

 An example of possible rate card products: